 - Illegal search, coerced confessions, tainted chain of custody and other police conduct – Sometimes the evidence gathered by law enforcement can be attacked because it was obtained illegally or not properly handled after discovery.
 Evidence obtained as a result of an illegal search and seizure, for example, may be excluded from trial, effectively providing you with a defense.

-Because of the unique nature of a murder prosecution it is essential that you consult with an experienced California criminal defense attorney to discuss what defenses may be available to you if you have been charged with murder, or you are a suspected in a murder case, in California.
+Because of the unique nature of a murder prosecution it is essential that you consult with an experienced California criminal defense attorney to discuss which defenses may be available to you if you have been charged with murder, or you are a suspect in a murder case, in California.